bparanj/crystal/programming/iac/docs/basics/flipped-interaction.md

 b.
 Click on the "Next: Review" button.

 Step 4: Review and create the IAM user
 a.
-Review the details of the IAM user, including the user name and the attached policies.
+Review the details of the IAM user,  the user name and the attached policies.
 b.
 If everything looks correct, click on the "Create user" button.

 Step 5: Securely store the access key ID and secret access key